Dear Brothers and Sisters:

 However, the Fire of the Holy Spirit is far more powerful.
 The Archangel Gabriel announced to Mary that “The Holy Spirit will come upon you…” (Luke 1:35).
 During this month of the rosary, we can ask Mary to give us courage to invoke the Holy Spirit daily in our lives.
 As Saint Jose` Maria Escriva` stated:

 The holy rosary is a powerful weapon.
 Use it with confidence and you will be amazed at the results.

 In one week’s time, 19 young men and women from our parish will receive the power of the Holy Spirit in Confirmation.
 Their names will be carried in next week’s bulletin.
 We do not have to wait until then to be praying for them.
 We each need to pray fervently that the Holy Spirit will enflame our hearts with love, with truth, with virtue.

 Peace and Mercy,

-For quick access to the entire bulletin for this weekend ONLINE, please click on the link below:
+For quick access to the entire bulletin for this weekend ONLINE, just click on the link below: